next-multilingual/next-multilingual/README.md

 ### Dynamic Routes

 [Dynamic routes](https://nextjs.org/docs/routing/dynamic-routes) are very common and supported out of the box by Next.js.
-When using multilingual URLs, supporting dynamic routes only requires using the `asPath` property available from Nextj.js' `useRouter()` hook.
-Here is an example of how it can be used in a language picker:
+When using multilingual URLs, supporting dynamic routes only requires using the `hydrateUrlQuery` function available from the `next-multilingual` module.
+This function simply re-injects back the value of the parameters into the non-localized URLs which allows Next.js to match it with its localized versions.
+Below is an example using `hydrateUrlQuery` in a language picker:

 ```tsx
 import {